-- SFMC provides the Franciscan Clinic as a medical home for its insured employees.
+- o SFMC provides the Franciscan Clinic as a medical home for its insured employees.
 The clinic provides primary medical care, such as annual wellness assessments and screenings, management of chronic conditions, tobacco cessation and weight loss management.
-The Franciscan Clinic is a service targeting increased healthcare access, as well as population health management which could be offered to other businesses in the future as SFMC seeks to expand the establishment of the medical home concept for the people we serve. - LSU Health Sciences Center/EA Conway Medical Center is located in Monroe and is part of Louisiana's charity care system. - The University of Louisiana at Monroe has received grant funding to provide mobile dental services throughout the area, which helps patients who cannot pay for the services receive basic exams and education. - The SFMC SBHC provides care to adolescents who have not traditionally had timely, appropriate, convenient access to care. - The Franciscan Missionaries of Our Lady Health System offers Healthy Lives, a wellness program for employees which provides annual health screenings, targeted financial incentives tied to health improvements and participation in educational activities and reduced insurance premiums for insured employees.
-Healthy Lives is a population health management strategy for SFMC's 2000+ employees and is currently being marketed to other employers as well.
+The Franciscan Clinic is a service targeting increased healthcare access, as well as population health management which could be offered to other businesses in the future as SFMC seeks to expand the establishment of the medical home concept for the people we serve. - o LSU Health Sciences Center/EA Conway Medical Center is located in Monroe and is part of Louisiana's charity care system. - The University of Louisiana at Monroe has received grant funding to provide mobile dental services throughout the area, which helps patients who cannot pay for the services receive basic exams and education. - o The SFMC SBHC provides care to adolescents who have not traditionally had timely, appropriate, convenient access to care. - The FMOLHS offers Healthy Lives, a wellness program for all employees which provides annual health screenings, targeted financial incentives tied to health improvements and participation in educational activities and reduced insurance premiums for insured employees.
+Healthy Lives is a population health management strategy for SFMC's 2000+ employees.

 All these community health needs present demonstrated health risks warranting health management strategies.
-However, for the purposes of this CHNA and implementation plan, P&S has prioritized our primary focus in two of the identified needs: adolescent health and immunizations.
+SFN will work with its community partners to help address these issues.
+However, for the purposes of this CHNA and implementation plan, we have prioritized our primary focus in two of the identified needs: mental health and adolescent health.
+We believe these identified needs present a great opportunity for improved community health.
 We will place special priority on building on existing programs and working with community partners to reach out to the people we serve.